 - 4.5.1 Modern communications infrastructure delivering high quality mobile and broadband internet services is vital for a modern economy and society.
 In principle support will be given to proposals which deliver high quality and reliable communications, but keep the number of supporting masts and sites to a minimum and protect the National Park's Special Qualities. - 4.5.2 New masts and sites will only be acceptable where the applicant demonstrates it is not possible to use existing masts, buildings, or other structures.
 New wired connections should be installed underground. - 4.5.3 Where a new mast or site is absolutely necessary it will be important to ensure it is located and designed so its impact on the National Park's tranquillity and landscape character is minimised.
 Masts in isolated rural locations, on ridges or other prominent and unspoilt locations are likely to harm the National Park's tranquillity and landscape character.
-Applicants will be required to demonstrate that a proposal is the least harmful way to deliver the service, and minimise its impact by, for example: - clustering masts and other infrastructure with existing development; - avoiding isolated, prominent and sensitive locations, even if this means proposing more masts or sites; - making use of natural materials, such as timber telegraph poles; - using shrouds to hide antennas, dishes and other equipment; - painting masts, cabinets and equipment to blend with their surroundinas; and - camouflaging mast antenna and equipment to mimic adjacent trees or other natural features.
+Applicants will be required to demonstrate that a proposal is the least harmful way to deliver the service, and minimise its impact by, for example: - clustering masts and other infrastructure with existing development; - avoiding isolated, prominent and sensitive locations, even if this means proposing more masts or sites; - making use of natural materials, such as timber telegraph poles; - using shrouds to hide antennas, dishes and other equipment; - painting masts, cabinets and equipment to blend with their surroundings; and - camouflaging mast antenna and equipment to mimic adjacent trees or other natural features. - 4.5.4 There is a joint accord in place between National Parks England and the Mobile Operators Association which recognises the need to treat the National Parks specially39.
+The Accord includes agreement for operators to use mast-sharing, innovative designs or other network solutions and mitigation measures which allow infrastructure to be installed in an environmentally sensitive manner.